norcams/docs-enduser/docs/usecase-toturials.rst

 **Model 2**: `HauhauCS/Qwen3.8-27B-Uncensored-HauhauCS-Aggressive-MTP-GGUF` with Q4_K_P quantization (~19 GB) plus the HauhauCS FastMTP sidecar (903 MB).

 The HauhauCS Aggressive variant provides direct answers with no refusal behavior.
-The Q4_K_P quantization fits A100 80GB systems while the embedded NextN head enables MTP.
+The Q4_K_P quantization fits A100 80GB and A40 48 GB systems while the embedded NextN head enables MTP.
 The separate FastMTP sidecar achieves up to 3.02x document throughput and 1.93x reasoning throughput versus MTP disabled — significantly higher than standard embedded MTP.

 **Verified throughput**: ~50-65 tok/s on A100 80GB with FastMTP sidecar (up to 3.02x document throughput vs MTP disabled).